 Address: 72155 Baker Blvd, Baker, CA 92309

-Standing tall and majestic next to Route 59, this 170-feet tall Catsup Bottle is one of the most visited attractions in Illinois.
+Standing tall and majestic next to Route 59, this 170-feet tall Catsup Bottle is one of the most visited roadside attractions in Illinois.
 It was built in 1949 as a water tower by the W.E Caldwell Company for the G.S.
 Suppiger catsup bottling plant and was restored in 1995 after attempts at demolishing it.
-In 2002, it was registered in America's National Register of Historic Places, which is why this is one of the best roadside attractions that you should not miss.
+In 2002, it was registered in America's National Register of Historic Places, which is why this is one of the best roadside attractions in the US that you should not miss.

 Address: 800 S Morrison Ave, Collinsville, IL 62234

 Take a detour along US Highway 169 to enter the Jolly Green Giant valley, where the giant, himself, dwells.
-The Jolly Green Giant statue is an iconic figure and a must-see for people passing by Blue Earth, MN.
+The Jolly Green Giant statue is an iconic figure and a must-see roadside attraction for people passing by Blue Earth, MN.

 The Jolly Green Giant is the Green Giant Company’s mascot, a popular frozen and canned vegetable brand.
 The statue was erected in 1979 when the highway was finishing to attract visitors to the quiet city.
 Today, over ten thousand people stop by the 55-ft pop culture icon.